robscott/k8s-website/content/en/blog/_posts/2019-09-18-kubernetes-1-16-release-announcement.md

 ## Introducing Endpoint Slices

-The release of Kubernetes 1.16 includes an exciting new alpha feature: Endpoint Slices.
-These provide a scalable and extensible alternative to [Endpoints](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#endpoints-v1-core) resources.
-Behind the scenes, these resources play a big role in network routing within Kubernetes.
-Each network endpoint is tracked within these resources, and kube-proxy uses them for generating proxy rules that allow pods to communicate with each other so easily in Kubernetes.
+The release of Kubernetes 1.16 includes an exciting new alpha feature: the EndpointSlice API.
+This API provides a scalable and extensible alternative to the [Endpoints](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#endpoints-v1-core) resource, which dates back to the very first versions of Kubernetes.
+Behind the scenes, Endpoints play a big role in network routing within Kubernetes.
+Each Service endpoint is tracked within these resources - kube-proxy uses them for generating proxy rules that allow pods to communicate with each other so easily in Kubernetes, and many ingress controllers use them to route HTTP traffic directly to pods.

 ### Providing Greater Scalability

-A key goal for Endpoint Slices is to enable greater scalability for Kubernetes Services.
-With the existing Endpoints resources, a single resource must include network endpoints representing all pods matching a Service.
+A key goal for EndpointSlices is to enable greater scalability for Kubernetes Services.
+With the existing Endpoints API, a single instance must include network endpoints representing all pods matching a Service.
 As Services start to scale to thousands of pods, the corresponding Endpoints resources become quite large.
 Simply adding or removing one endpoint from a Service at this scale can be quite costly.
-As the Endpoints resource is updated, every piece of code watching Endpoints will need to be sent a full copy of the resource.
+As the Endpoints instance is updated, every piece of code watching Endpoints will need to be sent a full copy of the resource.
 With kube-proxy running on every node in a cluster, a copy needs to be sent to every single node.
 At a small scale, this is not an issue, but it becomes increasingly noticeable as clusters get larger.

+With EndpointSlices, network endpoints for a Service are split into multiple instances, significantly decreasing the amount of data required for updates at scale.
+By default EndpointSlices are limited to 100 endpoints each.

-As a simple example, in a cluster with 5,000 nodes and a 1MB Endpoints object, any update would result in approximately 5GB transmitted (that’s enough to fill a DVD).
+For example, let’s take a cluster with 10,000 Service endpoints spread over 5,000 nodes.
+A single Pod update would result in approximately 5GB transmitted with the Endpoints API (that’s enough to fill a DVD).
 This becomes increasingly significant given how frequently Endpoints can change during events like rolling updates on Deployments.

-With Endpoint Slices, network endpoints for a Service are split into multiple resources, significantly decreasing the amount of data required for updates at scale.
-By default, Endpoint Slices are limited to 100 endpoints each.

-For example, let’s take a cluster with 20,000 network endpoints spread over 5,000 nodes.
-Updating a single endpoint will be much more efficient with Endpoint Slices since each one includes only a tiny portion of the total number of network endpoints.
-Instead of transferring a big Endpoints object to each node, only the small Endpoint Slice that’s been changed has to be transferred.
-The net effect is that approximately 200x less data needs to be transferred for this update.
+The same update will be much more efficient with EndpointSlices since each one includes only a tiny portion of the total number of Service endpoints.
+Instead of transferring a big Endpoints object to each node, only the small EndpointSlice that’s been changed has to be transferred.
+In this example, EndpointSlices would decrease data transferred by approximately 100x.

 <table>
   <tr>